folkzombie/WeatherData/README.md

 Weather Data README

-Get weather information from http://www.weather.unisys.com
+Get weather information from http://www.weather.unisys.com.

+This class return current weather information, daycast information, and forecast information (forecast info includes a more detailed description).
+It also returns radar imagery and weather icons for the current, forecast and daycast info.

+There are 3 example icon sets provided.

 Usage: